There are over 200 Excel shortcuts for both Mac and PC (you can download a PDF here). This article explains about 50 of the most useful. – Dave

 Rather basic, but worth knowing: once you've set up a find, and have found at least one match, you can keep finding "the next match" by using Shift F4 (Mac: Command + G).
 This is a nice way to step through matches in a worksheet methodically.

 By the way: to activate Find, use Control + F (Mac: Command + F).
 On Windows and Mac, you can also use Control + H to activate Find and Replace.
-On Windows, this will open the find and replace dialog with with Replace selected.
+On Windows, this will open the find and replace dialog with Replace selected.

 Select row / select column